-You also need to study the Gita directly and gain your own insights.
+You, too, need to study the Gita directly and gain your own insights.
 Jesus said that “every scribe which is instructed unto the kingdom of heaven is like unto a man that is an householder, which bringeth forth out of his treasure things new and old” (Matthew 13:52).
 The wisdom of the past is still wisdom, and the wisdom of the present is equally wise.
 Both are needed.
 The word kainos here translated “new” also has the connotation of freshness, the idea being that new insights can continue to be brought forth–and why not by you?

 Now having said all this about literal and symbolic I would like to analyze the next few verses from the psychological angle since it is the mind-intellect which influences both the physical and the spiritual life.
-As Sri Ramakrishna often observed: “The mind is everything.”
+As Sri Ramakrishna often observed, “The mind is everything.”

 Anyone who wishes to better himself in any way faces the necessity of effort–even struggle.
-The war of the Bhagavad Gita takes place internally, and is a spiritual struggle to the death of ignorance and the ascendance of illumination.
+The war of the Bhagavad Gita takes place internally, is a spiritual struggle to the death of ignorance and the ascendance of illumination.
 Many never engage in the war, frightened away by the prospect of the sacrifice and strife.
 Those engaged in the spiritual war often would like to avoid it or mitigate it or somehow work out a cease-fire.
 They commit themselves to sure defeat by such a wish if they follow it through.

 It is our duty and our nature

 And just considering your swadharma, you should not waver, for truly to a kshatriya there is nothing greater to find than a righteous battle (2:31).